cosmo-workspace/cosmo/docs/README.md

 | [`Google Cloud Shell Editor`](https://cloud.google.com/shell) | ✅ (Google Cloud) | - | Yes | ⚠️ For each developer (Coraborate with other feature) | Manage your infrastructure and develop your applications from any browser. |
 | [`GitHub Codespaces`](https://github.com/features/codespaces) | ✅ (GitHub) | - | Yes | ⚠️ For each developer (Coraborate with other feature) | Blazing fast cloud developer environments.
 Visual Studio Code backed by high performance VMs that start in seconds. |

-## Detailed comparison of Self-hosted WebIDE products
+## Comparison with Self-hosted products

-Existing products are great and have a lot of features, but they are little bit too rich and require too much knowledge for developers to build and maintain a product itself environment.
+Existing products are great, but they are little bit too rich and require too much knowledge for developers to build and maintain a product itself environment.

 | Name | Subscription (including free plan) | Database required | Dynamic dev server network | Workspace Authentication | Dynamic Port Authentication | Running System Components | Running Workspace Components |
 |:---|:---|:---|:---|:---|:---|:---|:---|